Social computing

 Social computing is an area of computer science that is concerned with the intersection of social behavior and computational systems.
 It is based on creating or fostering existing social conventions and social contexts through the use of software and technology.
 Blogs, email, instant messaging, social network services, wikis, social bookmarking and other instances of what is often called social software illustrate ideas from social computing.
 The rise in social computing is attributed to the prevalence of personal devices and increased overall computing power.
 This enables a growing number of users to participate in sharing content and interact with another.

-History
+Definitions

 Humans—and human behavior—are profoundly social.
 Humans tend to orient to one another and develop abilities to interact with each other and other species.
 This ranges from expression and gesture through spoken, written, and body language.
 Humans are influenced by the behavior of those around them and can rely on social context and cues to make decisions.
 An example of a behavior relying on social contexts is applauding at the end of the play.
-This is based off the context that the show ended, and other audience members are applauding.
+This is based on the context that the show ended, and other audience members are applauding.
 Social information provides a basis for inferences, planning, and coordinating activity.

+Examples

+Common tools include blogs, email, instant messaging, social networking sites, wikis, and social bookmarking platforms.
+These technologies enable users to generate content, share knowledge, and interact in real time.